Defense strategies that succeed. The dedicated legal defense you deserve.

 Level 5 felonies carry one to six years in state prison and up to $10,000 in fines.

 Were you arrested for criminal recklessness or another gun charge in Indianapolis or Central Indiana?
 You need a skilled, competent, intelligent, and experienced Indianapolis criminal defense lawyer to help you plan how to fight these unfair charges.
 We take this privilege and responsibility seriously for all of our clients throughout Indianapolis and Central Indiana.
-Contact Eskew Law LLC today or call us now at (317) 974-0177.
+Contact Eskew Law today or call us now at (317) 974-0177.